InserirAquiNome/crypto/full_node.md

 This is a setup of a bitcoin full node running on a RPi3 hardware.
 I run other nodes but this is my first bitcoin full node on an ARM machine.

-My RPi3 run without X.
+My RPi3 run a Linux OS, without X.

 I use it through SSH.